antoinecordelle/BigBrother/README.md

 ### Processing improvements :

-**Other metrics to add :** Some interesting metrics can be added, such as a more detailed error tracking, or the 99th percentile which could be a really interesting metrics (allowing to know if a really high maxTime ping is an exception or not).
+**Other metrics to add :** Some interesting metrics can be added, such as a more detailed error tracking, or the 99th percentile which could be a really interesting metrics (allowing to know if a really high maxTime ping is an exception or not for example).

 **Program Configuration :** Right now, the timeWindow and refreshing times are coded in the application.
 Ideally, a configuration file should be added to the program to allow the user to change more easily these times.